gotar1/Web-Design-Challenge/README.md

   * Links to each visualizations page with a sidebar containing preview images of each plot.
 * A [landing page](https://gotar1.github.io/Web-Design-Challenge/WebVisualizations/landing.html) containing:
   * An explanation of the project.
   * Links to each visualizations page.
+Clicking "Home" will take you to Index Page.
-And a sidebar containing preview images of each plot, and clicking an image  should take the user to that visualization.
+  * Sidebar containing preview images of each plot, and clicking an image  should take the user to that visualization page.
 * Four [visualization pages](https://gotar1.github.io/Web-Design-Challenge/WebVisualizations/Visualizations/max_temp.html), each with:
   * A descriptive title and heading tag.
   * The plot/visualization itself for the selected comparison.